namolnad/Finch/README.md

 DiffFormatter will start with a default configuration and will search several paths for configuration overrides.
 The expectations and behavior is as follows:

 ### File Location
 Whether or not you provide a custom path, your config file needs to be placed in a hidden `.diff_formatter` directory.
 For instance, if you provide a custom path, DiffFormatter will attempt to find a valid configuration file at: `$DIFF_FORMATTER_CONFIG/.diff_formatter/config.json`.
-The same behavior is expected if you want to keep config files in your home or project directories.
+The same format is expected if you want to keep config files in your home or project directories.

 ### Search Paths behavior
 DiffFormatter will search a total of 2 paths for custom configuration files in the following order: